xwzrdx/S4League/README.md

 # S4League

-Server Emulator project for S4 League based on an incomplete emulator by wtfblub.
+Server Emulator + ``.GUI`` Editor for S4 League - Season 1, Foundation is based on an incomplete emulator by wtfblub.
 Added tons of missing features.

 Arguably my biggest project with the most breakthroughs.

 **Client Fixes & Implementations:**